 Or, the Variations Service can compile variations for you.

 With a “Subscriber Code”, you can easily create custom variations, as many as you could reasonably want for a period of a year.
 You can make as many copies of these variations as you want, and give them to anyone, under the GNU General Public License (GPL).
 A Subscriber Code can be purchased for ten dollars, which helps to support the operation of the Gryphel Project.

 Without a Sponsor Code, you can request Demo versions, that are identical to the regular version, except that the word “Demo” floats around the emulated screen.

-Select the options you desire from the Mini vMac Variations Service page, including your Sponsor Code if you have one, then press the “Make custom variation” button at top.
+Select the options you desire from the Mini vMac Variations Service (Basic) page, including your Sponsor Code if you have one, then press the “Make custom variation” button at top.

 In around 5 seconds, a page will appear with a download link.
 Click on the link to download your compiled variation.
 (You should probably also save the page, to record the options chosen and other details.)
 You can also verify md5 checksum and message signature displayed on the page.